neuralmagic/deepsparse/src/deepsparse/yolo/README.md

 All of DeepSparse's pipelines and APIs can use a SparseZoo stub in place of a local folder.
 The Deployment APIs examples use SparseZoo stubs to highlight this pathway.
 ## Deployment APIs

-DeepSparse provides both a python Pipeline API and an out-of-the-box model server that can be used for end-to-end inference in either existing python workflows or as an HTTP endpoint.
+DeepSparse provides both a Python Pipeline API and an out-of-the-box model server that can be used for end-to-end inference in either existing python workflows or as an HTTP endpoint.
 Both options provide similar specifications for configurations and support annotation serving for all YOLOv5 models.